We’ve rounded up the best TV for Sports so you can bring the atmosphere of the live event to your living room.

 It has a good reputation for an easy-set up for your all your devices and overall produces a mightily bright picture thanks to Mini LED technology.
 A big thumbs up from us!

 Best Mid-Range TV for watching sports – Hisense U8H

-The Hisense U8H is a strong model thanks to its 528 dimming zones making the colours pop.
-Its HDR content truly pops out the screen and has a wide colour gamut making watching the big game very close to the real thing.
+The Hisense U8H is a strong model thanks to its 528 dimming zones making the colors pop.
+Its HDR content truly pops out the screen and has a wide color gamut making watching the big game very close to the real thing.